 If your business is a limited company, then you will need to pay corporation tax.
 You will need to register for corporation tax separately.
 As the owner of a limited company, you will have certain responsibilities, which you can read more about in our guide to setting up a limited company.

 The corporation tax rate is fixed at 19% for non ring fence profits.
 A ring fence company is a company that make profits from oil extraction or oil rights.
-This amount will be changing to 18% from 1 April 2020.

 You can find out more about corporation tax on the HMRC website.